-Hernias can come in a variety of types, and can effect people of all ages; umbilical hernias are most common in infants and occur at the belly button, inguinal hernias occur in the inner groin, femoral hernias occur at the upper thigh or outer groin, ventral hernias occur at the outer abdominal wall but not at the umbilicus, hiatal hernias occur within the abdomen but upwards toward the upper abdominal wall or the diaphragm, and incisional hernias occur at an incision site or scar, and are a risk for anyone that’s had abdominal surgery.
+Hernias can come in a variety of types, and can effect people of all ages.
+Umbilical hernias are most common in infants and occur at the belly button.
+Inguinal hernias occur in the inner groin.
+Femoral hernias occur at the upper thigh or outer groin.
+Ventral hernias occur at the outer abdominal wall but not at the umbilicus.
+Hiatal hernias occur within the abdomen but upwards toward the upper abdominal wall or the diaphragm.
+Incisional hernias occur at an incision site or scar, and are a risk for anyone that’s had abdominal surgery.
 Each of these types of hernias can be repaired with a surgical procedure, which can range from laparoscopic and minimally invasive in nature to open surgery.
 Because of the high rate of recurrence of hernias, surgical mesh is often used to help strengthen the hernia site and prevent complications.
 It is very important that hernia mesh victims are able to properly identify hernia complications as well as hernia mesh failure symptoms

 Hernia surgery complications

 However, complications do happen in hernia surgery, and they can range from very mild to quite severe.
 Often, people experience surgical site pain and bruising (hematoma) at the site of the repair.
 These are considered mild complications and usually subside with time.
 However, there are more severe complications that can occur.
 Below is a list of some of the complications, and the signs and symptoms of them.